Investiture Controversy: Background

-After the decline of the Western Roman Empire, investiture was performed by members of the ruling nobility (and was known as lay investure) despite theoretically being a task of the church.
+After the decline of the Western Roman Empire, investiture was performed by members of the ruling nobility (and was known as lay investiture) despite theoretically being a task of the church.
 Many bishops and abbots were themselves part of the ruling nobility.
 Given that most members of the European nobility practiced primogeniture, and willed their titles of nobility to the eldest surviving male heir, surplus male siblings often sought careers in the upper levels of the church hierarchy.
 This was particularly true where the family may have established a proprietary church or abbey on their estate.
 Since a substantial amount of wealth and land was usually associated with the office of a bishop or abbot, the sale of church offices—a practice known as "simony"—was an important source of income for leaders among the nobility, who themselves owned the land and by charity allowed the building of churches.
 Emperors had been heavily relying on bishops for their secular administration, as they were not hereditary or quasi-hereditary nobility with family interests.
 They justified their power by the theory of the divine right of kings.

 Many of the papal selections before 1059 were influenced politically and militarily by European powers, often with a king or emperor announcing a choice which would be rubber-stamped by church electors.
 The Holy Roman Emperors of the Ottonian dynasty believed they should have the power to appoint the pope.
 Since the ascendance of the first of that line, Otto the Great (936–72), the bishops had been princes of the empire, had secured many privileges, and had become to a great extent feudal lords over great districts of the imperial territory.
 The control of these great units of economic and military power was for the king a question of primary importance due to its effect on imperial authority.
 It was essential for a ruler or nobleman to appoint (or sell the office to) someone who would remain loyal.

 Problems with simony became particularly unpopular as Pope Benedict IX was accused of selling the papacy in 1045.
-Henry III, Holy Roman Emperor, reigning from 1046 to 1056, settled the papal schism and named several popes, the last emperor to successfully dominate the selection process.
+Henry III, Holy Roman Emperor from 1046 to 1056, settled the papal schism and named several popes, the last emperor to successfully dominate the selection process.
 Six-year-old Henry IV became King of the Germans in 1056.